Optimality and Approximate Optimality of Source-Channel Separation in Networks: Notation and Definitions

-Using conventional rate-distortion codes on each source and then combining it with the above defined multiple unicast channel codes as the coding scheme, an achievable distortion region is immediate, which will be denoted as $\mathcal{D}^*_{uni}$.
+Using conventional rate-distortion codes on each source and then combining it with the above defined multiple unicast channel codes, an achievable distortion region is immediate, which will be denoted as $\mathcal{D}^*_{uni}$.
 More precisely, we can write

 where $D_i(\cdot)$ is the distortion-rate function of the source $S_i$.

 In the case of JSCMMD, a source is to be reconstructed with possibly different distortions at multiple destinations.
 The JSCMMD codes are defined in the same manner as in the case of JSCMUD, and thus the detailed definitions are omitted here.
 The achievable distortion matrix and the achievable distortion region $\mathcal{D}_{mul}$ can also be defined accordingly.